dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/debug-views.md

 The Entity Framework Core (EF Core) change tracker generates two kinds of output to help with debugging:

-- The <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.DebugView%2A?displayProperty=nameWithType> allows access to a human-readable view of all entities being tracked
+- The <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.DebugView%2A?displayProperty=nameWithType> provides a human-readable view of all entities being tracked
 - Debug-level log messages are generated when the change tracker detects state and fixes up relationships

 > [!TIP]
-> This document assumes that entity states and the basics of EF core change tracking are understood.
+> This document assumes that entity states and the basics of EF Core change tracking are understood.
 See [Change Tracking in EF Core](xref:core/change-tracking/index) for more information on these topics.

 > [!TIP]
 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/ChangeTracking/ChangeTrackerDebugging).

 ## Change tracker debug view

-The change tracker debug view can be accessed in the debugger of your IDE, such as Visual Studio.
-For example:
+The change tracker debug view can be accessed in the debugger of your IDE.
+For example, with Visual Studio:

 ![Accessing the change tracker debug view from the Visual Studio debugger](_static/debug-view.png)

-It can also be accessed directly from code, for example to print the debug view in the console window:
+It can also be accessed directly from code, for example to send the debug view to the console:

 <!--
         Console.WriteLine(context.ChangeTracker.DebugView.ShortView);
 -->
 [!code-csharp[Change_tracker_debug_view_1b](../../../samples/core/ChangeTracking/ChangeTrackerDebugging/Samples.cs?name=Change_tracker_debug_view_1b)]

 The debug view has a short form and a long form.
-The short view shows tracked entities, their state, and key values.
-The long view also includes all property and navigation values and state.
+The short form shows tracked entities, their state, and key values.
+The long form also includes all property and navigation values and state.

 ### The short view